-From here, you can search for previous assignments that you have already created in case you want to modify them and/or use them again.
-Or you can click on the New Assignment button at the top to create a brand new one.
+From here, you can search for previous assignments that you have already created in case you want to modify them, grade them, and/or use them again.
+Or you can click on the New Assignment button at the top right to create a brand new one.

-If you’re creating a new assignment, Kiddom has a lot of great options.
-Kiddom has third party integrations with cK-12, Khan, iXL, Common Lit, and coming soon Urban Arts Partnership, a non-profit that provides culturally responsive resources and assessment.
+At this point you can also click the Kiddom logo (next to the attachment and Google Drive import buttons) to search through Kiddom’s library of pre existing content.
+Kiddom has third party integrations with CK-12, Khan, iXL, Common Lit, and Urban Arts Partnership, a non-profit that provides culturally responsive resources and assessment.
 So if you’re familiar with those resources, you know that they’ve got a ton a excellent, standards-aligned resources.
 All of these lessons can be filtered by grade, subject, and content type.

 You can also create your assignment using your own materials as well.
-Just click on Add my own content at the top, and you’ll be asked to name your assignment, provide a description, and give a link to it/upload it/sync it from Google Drive.
+Just click on the attachment icon or the Google Drive icon, provide a description, complete the rest of the information, and you’re good to go.
 If you choose to use one of the precreated third-party assignments from above, these details will already be filled in for you, but you can modify them: